Definition of a Bicycle

 A (legal) Bicycle may be fitted with an auxiliary source of power provided the motor is not capable of generating a power output of more than 200 watts.
 If the motor is not the auxiliary source of power, or the motor’s power output exceeds 200 watts, then the bicycle is a motor vehicle (e.g. moped or motor cycle).
 The rider will be required to hold a motorcycle license and have the vehicle registered before it can be used on the road network, including footpaths and bicycle paths.

 Some electric powered vehicles with floor boards are described as bicycles because they have pedals and sometimes belts, chains, or gears.
-But the primary source of power for these vehicles may be the electric motor, and the vehicle not built to be propelled primarily by human power.
+But the primary source of power for these vehicles may be the electric motor, and the vehicle is not built to be propelled primarily by human power.
 These vehicles are actually electric scooters.
 The rider, therefore, will be required to hold a motorcycle license and have the vehicle registered before it can be used on the road network, including footpaths and bicycle paths.

 Since 1 October 2014, all petrol-powered bicycles have been banned on NSW roads and road-related areas such as footpaths, shared paths, cycle ways and cycle paths.
 The ban includes bicycles that: